Porsche 911 (993): Carrera coupé / cabriolet

 The Carrera was available in rear- and all-wheel drive versions.
-It was equipped with the naturally aspirated 3.6-liter M64 engine, further developed from the 964, and combined with a new dual-flow exhaust system now incorporating two catalytic converters.
+It was equipped with the naturally aspirated 3.6-litre M64 engine, further developed from the 964, and combined with a new dual-flow exhaust system now incorporating two catalytic converters.
 The 993 Carrera originally was equipped with orange turn indicators on the front, side, and rear, black brake calipers, black Carrera logo on the rear, and 16-inch alloy wheels with black Porsche logos on the center wheelcaps.
 The 1994 coupé version had a curb weight of 1370 kg (basic unladen weight of 1270 kg).
 This model's ground clearance was 110 mm, except for the US version, which had a ground clearance of 120 mm.
 This was further lowered with the M030 sport chassis option to 90 mm.
 The coupé is the stiffest, tightest, most solid, yet lightest of the 993 models.

 The Cabriolet, introduced simultaneously alongside the coupé in April 1994 for the 1995 model year, featured a fully electrical and hand-stitched soft top reinforced with metal sheets and an automatic wind blocker.
 On the rear of the Cabriolet, a small spoiler was mounted with the third braking light.
 The 993 Cabriolet was slightly heavier than the coupé variant and has a curb weight of 1420 kg.
 A high percentage of the total Cabriolets produced ended up in the US.
 Both the coupé and convertible variants of the 993 were available with all-wheel drive.